Skip to content

 Array job

-Please see the SLURM Job Arrays page for information on job arrays.
+Please see the Slurm Job Arrays page for more information on job arrays.
 Note that we use the simplest 'single-threaded' process example from above and extending it to an array of jobs.
 Modify the following script using the parallel, mpi, or hybrid job layout as needed.

 Expand to view script